 TBM stands for Temporary Bench Mark.
 This means the surveyor will use this feature as the level on which all other level information such as slab levels will be based.
-Its normal for the TBM to be set at a round number typically 100.00m.
-The only time the TBM’s actual height will be the correct height above Sea Level (Australian Height Datum) is when there is a risk of flooding and the floor level will need to be above the 100 year flood level.
+Its normal for the TBM to be set at a round number typically either 10.000m or 100.00m.
+Usually the only time the TBM’s actual height will be the correct height above Sea Level (Australian Height Datum) is when there is a risk of flooding and the floor level will need to be above the 100 year flood level.

-Once the TBM has been set the surveyor calculates the surface level of the block.
-This is shown by contours (shown dashed) which are lines of equal height.
+Once the TBM has been set the surveyor calculates the surface levels of the block.
+This is shown by contours, (shown dashed) which are lines of equal height.
 The normal contour interval for residential block surveys is 0.2m intervals and each contour is labelled with the height it represents.

 In addition to the contours the surveyor will show spot levels at the corners and sometimes in the middle of the block.
 These are marked with a ‘+’ and a height.

 - The lowest part of the block is the South East corner at 100.00m